-Will a 3-season tent work in Pacific Northwest Winters?
+Will a 3-season Tent Work in Pacific Northwest Winters?

-If you are an experienced 3-season backpacker, realize that what you know about common gear, such as stoves, hydration systems, sleeping bags, sleeping pads, and tents, will be different from what you need to know for winter conditions.
+Even if you are an experienced 3-season backpacker, realize that the winter adds unique risks, and what you know about common gear, such as stoves, hydration systems, sleeping bags, sleeping pads, and tents, will be different from what you need to know for winter conditions.

-Know the risks
+Know the Risks

-When ever you hike into the backcountry you expose yourself to dangers and risks, such as avalanches caused by snow, mud, or rock slides.
-There are hunters, falling rocks, falling trees, tree wells, and the risk of slipping off ledges, falling through snow or ice, suffering from hypothermia, snow blindness, frost bite, severe sun burns, stove accidents, etc.
+Whenever you hike into the backcountry you expose yourself to dangers and risks, such as avalanches caused by snow, mud, or rock slides.
+There are hunters, falling rocks, falling trees, tree wells, and the risk of slipping off ledges, falling through snow or ice, suffering from hypothermia, snow blindness, frostbite, severe sunburns, stove accidents, etc.

 Know the risks when you decide to go winter backpacking.
 Be prepared and bring what you need.
 Basic tips for staying warm and knowing what gear to bring are explained below.
 This is not a comprehensive discussion of winter backpacking or backcountry safety, but it does contain important things that you MUST know before going.

 Be equipped to camp on the snow.
 Once you learn how to do it and how comfortable it is, you may never want to camp on the ground again.
 To do this, you need a sleeping system with sufficient R-value (5+) under your sleeping bag.
 The standard practice for snow camping in the Pacific Northwest is two mattresses, either one solid core and one air or two solid ones.